 Church’s Biggest Problem

 Initial comment was that we are listening to the wrong people (church goers) and we need to listen to non-church goers.
-Also some criticism of our communications – we would only be communicating with already interested parishioners / regular attendees using parish website and also the facebook notification slipped so far down on the page it was easily missed.
+Also some criticism of our communications – we would only be communicating with already interested parishioners / regular attendees using parish website and also the Facebook notification slipped so far down on the page it was easily missed.

 Communication was highlighted as a problem